-I hiked McKitrick Canyon in the Guadalupe Mountains National Park over the Easter/Passover/Spring Holiday of Your Choice weekend.
-It is a beautiful oasis in the middle of the Far West Texas desert mountains, with creeks and blooming cactus in the springtime, Texas madrone trees with their exotic red bark, mule deer and lazy lizards.
+I hiked McKitrick Canyon in the Guadalupe Mountains National Park in Far West Texas over the Easter/Passover/Spring Holiday of Your Choice weekend.
+It is a beautiful oasis in the middle of the desert mountains, very close to Mexico, with creeks and blooming cactus in the springtime, Texas madrone trees and their exotic red bark, mule deer and lazy lizards.
 And its share of danger.

 “Keep your eyes peeled on the crags above us.
 Mountain lions like to lie in wait up there,” my companion instructed me.
 I was busy enjoying the clear blue sky, the sun after the cool morning, the shade of these strange red trees, the sound of the water as we crossed it (three times up and then three times coming down again), the feel of the air sliding magically across my face and arms, my knees complaining but performing well.